-This paper evaluates the potential for CMM 2018-01 to achieve its objectives for each of the three WCPO tropical tuna (bigeye, yellowfin and skipjack) stocks as specified in paragraphs 12 to 14 of that Measure.
-The evaluations are based on the most recent SC-agreed stock assessments, and for all three tropical tuna stocks these now include data through 2018.
+This paper evaluates the potential for CMM 2021-01 to achieve its objectives for each of the three WCPO tropical tuna (bigeye, yellowfin and skipjack) stocks as specified in paragraphs 11 to 13 of that Measure.
+The evaluations are based on the most recent SC-agreed stock assessments, that for bigeye and yellowfin were in 2020 (last year of data is 2018) (Ducharme-Barth et al. 2020, Vincent et al. 2020) and for skipjack was in 2022 (last year of data is 2021) (Castillo Jordán et al. 2022).
+The evaluation is based on updated data in WCPFC19-2022-IP04.

-The evaluation applies a two-step approach consistent with recent tropical tuna CMM evaluations:
+The evaluation applies a two-step approach consistent with the previous tropical tuna CMM evaluations:

-- Step 1. quantify provisions of each Option i.e., translate each specified management Option into future potential levels of purse seine effort and longline catch; - Step 2. evaluate potential consequences of each Option over the long-term for bigeye, yellowfin and skipjack tuna, against the aims specified in CMM 2018-01.
+- Step 1. quantify provisions of each Option i.e., translate each specified management Option into future potential levels of purse seine effort and longline catch; - Step 2. evaluate potential consequences of each Option over the long-term for bigeye, yellowfin and skipjack tuna, against the aims specified in CMM 2021-01.